About Toe Cane Beekeepers Association

 I started beekeeping in 2010.
 It has been a series of challenges and rewards, but always interesting and addictive!
 My optimal apiary consists of 8-10 hives.
 Prior to becoming President, I was the Secretary of our club.
 As President of TCBA, my duties include representing our club to the community, facilitating our meetings and seeking out projects and funds for those projects.
 I am very proud of how active and engaged our club has become.
 I am looking forward to a great year.

 My first experience with honey bees was that of the observer.
 At five years old my mom ordered package bees from Sears Roebuck.
 I used to spend hours watching them.
 In 1986 we got bees and kept up to 16 colonies.
 In 1993 we sold all the bees and moved to Southwest New Mexico.
 Then bees called me again in 1996 and we stated again, but that was short-lived as I discovered the hard way that Africanized bees had taken over my hive.
-Now, I have two colonies in the South Toe River once again.
+Now, I have about 10 colonies in the South Toe River once again.
 So much more to learn!